 What about sleep disturbances being an effect of a mood disturbance?
 As sleep disturbance is often a co-occurring symptom of depression, anxiety, and mania, sleep should be monitored in patients with a history of these mental health conditions.
 Besides counseling my patients on good sleep hygiene I also counsel them on monitoring their sleep patterns.
 The goal in monitoring one’s sleep patterns may help a person gain insight into how their sleep patterns vary during times of mental stability and times of instability.
 Gaining this insight may help a person recognize a pending psychiatric episode before it fully evolves into a psychiatric crisis.

 Subjective self-reports of sleep may not always be a reliable tool to use for mental health monitoring, but objective data collected during sleep can be utilized as a mental health monitoring tool.
 Distinct heart rate variability (HRV) patterns during sleep clearly coincide with certain mood disturbances.
 In fact, these HRV patterns often precede the subjective experiences of an episode of depression and other mood disturbances.
-Obtaining this type of data on individuals during sleep used to only be able to be collected while the individual was in a sleep lab or hospitals, but with technology currently available, it can be collected by individuals in their own homes.
-Current technology makes it convenient to collect HRV data with the use of wearable devices so commonly used today.
+Obtaining this type of data on individuals during sleep used to only be possible while the individual was in a sleep lab or a hospital, but with technology currently available, it can be collected by individuals in their own homes.
+Current technology makes it convenient to collect individual's HRV data with the use of wearable devices that are so commonly used today.
 Europe has recognized the utility of this technology and recently approved its use as a mental health monitoring tool.

 As a psychiatrist, I will always have a role in managing psychiatric crises that occur in patients referred to me.
 However, in my patients with chronic psychiatric illnesses the goal is to serve as a manager of my patient’s mental wellness rather than reactor to mental health crises.
 Between coaching on sleep hygiene and recognizing early indicators of pending psychiatric episodes, sleep is clearly a key in optimizing mental health wellness.